manute/gorepl-mode/README.md

 ### Issues

-Because gore is a repl that uses under the hood the command `go run` is not quite fast.
-In fact when a gorepl is running using `gorepl-run-load-current-file` it can be slow at first input on it(especially on large files), because it is doing `go run `to all file.
+The performance for gore is not very fast, in fact when a gorepl is running using `gorepl-run-load-current-file` it can be slow at first, especially with large files, because it's doing `go run `to all file.

 ### TODO